azizur-rehman/SSTalk/README.md

 Remember!
 The project is protected with SHA1 & Authorization rules, So try not to use your head in messing up the database 😄

-Feel free to leave any kind of feedback
+Feel free to leave any kind of feedback to me at - azizur.rehman007@gmail.com